Animal Welfare Institute: Campaigns and goals

 In the organization's early years, its particular emphasis was on animals used for experimentation.
-Animal Welfare Institute (AWI) expanded the scope of its work in the following decades to address many other areas of animal-rights-related issues.
+Animal Welfare Institute (AWI) expanded the scope of its work in the following decades to address many other areas of animal protection related issues.

 One major area of emphasis is factory farms.
 AWI speaks out against this and promotes small, independent family farms that follow the organization's animal welfare and husbandry standards.
 Other efforts include ending the use of steel-jaw leghold traps for catching fur-bearing animals, improving the lives of animals in laboratories, and promoting the development of non-animal testing methods.

 AWI representatives regularly attend meetings of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) to fight for the protection of threatened and endangered species.
 They also attend meetings of the International Whaling Commission to fight to preserve the ban on commercial whaling and work to protect all marine life against the proliferation of anthropogenic ocean noise.

 Marine biologist and nature writer Rachel Carson joined the Animal Welfare Institute Advisory Board in 1960, just prior to the release of her book Silent Spring.